Buy-to-Let Mortgages for Older Borrowers

 Why lenders have buy-to-let age limits

-There are a few reasons these age limits are in place for buy-to-let mortgages in the UK, but it’s largely to do with affordability and your ability to maintain payments.
+These age limits are in place for buy-to-let mortgages in the UK for a few reasons, but they largely relate to affordability and the ability to maintain payments.

 Minimum age limit

-On the lower end, minimum age limits can be there because younger borrowers don’t have enough credit history for lenders to judge them and calculate the investment risk.
-Younger borrowers also won’t have much of an income history or the opportunity to build up their salary or savings.
+On the lower end, minimum age limits can be established because younger borrowers don’t have enough credit history for lenders to judge them and calculate the investment risk.
+Younger borrowers also won’t have much income history or the opportunity to build up their salary or savings.

 Maximum age limit